zirkelc/ai-resumable-stream/README.md

 ): Promise<AsyncIterableStream<UIMessageChunk>>;
 ```

 Starts a new resumable stream.
-The input stream is tee'd—one branch goes to the client, the other is persisted to Redis.
+A single drain loop reads from the source and sends chunks to both the client and Redis simultaneously.
+If the client disconnects, chunks continue flowing to Redis for resumability.

 #### `resumeStream`